SuperHouse/AirQualitySensorD1Mini/README.md

  * device/d9616f/pm1
  * device/d9616f/pm2p5
  * device/d9616f/pm10
+ * device/d9616f/pm1raw
+ * device/d9616f/pm2p5raw
  * device/d9616f/pm10raw

 The main topics report a rolling average of the last 50 readings from the sensor.
-The "...raw" topic shows the most recent reading.
+The "...raw" topics show the most recent reading.
 The PMS5003 usually reports at 10 Hz, so these values can change rapidly.

 If you install the OLED and the mode button, you can use the button to